Do You Still Need Frontend Frameworks in the AI Era?

 Where frameworks remain indispensable

-The deeper a requirement goes into application-specific logic, data handling, and enterprise behavior, the less AI code generation can substitute for framework knowledge and design decisions.
+As requirements complexity increases, the less AI code generation can substitute for framework knowledge and design decisions.

 The more useful question